django-bridge/django-bridge/website/docs/start.md

 To create the Docker environment, run ``make setup``.
 Once that's finished, run ``make start`` to boot it up.

-Your new Django Render project should be running on [localhost:8000](http://localhost:8000)!
+Your new Django Bridge project should be running on [localhost:8000](http://localhost:8000)!

 ### Running the new project without Docker Compose